ocp-devspaces-gamification/ds-challenge-03/README.md

 * https://devfile.io/docs/2.2.2/defining-endpoints
 * https://devfile.io/docs/2.2.2/devfile-schema

-### What did we learn
+### What did we learn?
+* OpenShift DevSpaces reduces the Developers pain points.
+As a Developer, your life is getting simpler with the below
+    * Automatic Extensions (Language Support for Java(TM) by Red Hat) inclusion
-* In addition to the extensions and tooling, now we have consitent endpoints and commands.
+* Now we have consitent endpoints and commands.
 This makes iterative development faster (no more typing commands and or finding endpoints via code)
 * The next developer will know exactly how things are done making it a much better experience
 * One of the core functions of development is to Test & Debug code.
 In the next challenge, we will explore debugging inside DevSpaces